Prehistory of Colorado: Apache

 The Apache presence in Colorado includes the Jicarilla Apache and Dismal River cultures.
-The Jicarilla Apaches are one of the Athabaskan linguistic groups that migrated out of Canada, by 1525 CE, and lived in what they considered their land bounded by four sacred Rivers in northern New Mexico and southern Colorado: the Rio Grande, Pecos River, Arkansas River, and the Canadian River containing sacred mountain peaks and ranges.
+The Jicarilla Apaches are one of the Athabaskan linguistic groups that migrated out of Canada, by 1525 CE, and lived in what they then considered their land bounded by four sacred Rivers in northern New Mexico and southern Colorado: the Rio Grande, Pecos River, Arkansas River, and the Canadian River containing sacred mountain peaks and ranges.
 They also ranged out into the plains of northwestern Texas and the western portions of Oklahoma and Kansas.
 The Jicarilla Apache were hunter-gatherers, hunting primarily buffalo through the 17th century and thereafter added smaller game to their diet.
 Women gathered berries, agave, honey, onions, potatoes, nuts and seeds.
 Some bands practiced seasonal agriculture along the upper Arkansas River, cultivating squash, beans, pumpkins, melons, peas, wheat, and corn.

 Arapaho

 It is unclear how and when the Arapaho entered the Great Plains, they most likely lived in Minnesota and North Dakota before entering the Plains.
 Before European expansion into the area, the Arapahos were living on the plains in South Dakota, Nebraska, Colorado, Wyoming, and Kansas.
 They were close allies of the Cheyenne.
 In winter, the tribe split up into camps sheltered in the foothills of the Rocky Mountains in present-day Colorado.
 In late spring they moved out onto the Plains into large camps to hunt buffalo gathering for the birthing season.
 In mid-summer Arapahos traveled into the Parks region of Colorado to hunt mountain herds, returning onto the Plains in late summer to autumn for ceremonies and for collective hunts of herds gathering for the rutting season.